danschultzer/ex_oauth2_provider/README.md

 ### 2. If all structs should use `:uuid`

-If you don't have auto incrementing integer as primary keys in your database you can set up `ExOauth2Provider` to handle all primary keys as `:uuid` by doing the following.
+If you don't have auto-incrementing integers as primary keys in your database you can set up `ExOauth2Provider` to handle all primary keys as `:uuid` by doing the following.

 You should have a schema macro similar to this (the `@primary_key` and `@foreign_key_type` needs to be defined):